mansibm6/mansibm6/README.md

 ## Current Work Update:

 - I’m currently doing my Masters in Engineering Data Science at the University of Houston.
-I am also working as a Research Assistant at the University of Houston.
+I am also working as a Research Assistant at the Applied Data Science Lab at the University of Houston.

 ## Socials:
 * [Github](https://github.com/mansibm6)